tompascall/web-log/README.md

 #### getRawEntries ({ driver }): promise (the result is an array)

 Gets the raw performance log data.
-It is an array which contains raw entry objects.
+It is an array which contains **raw** entry objects.

 #### getLogEntries ({ driver }) : promise (result is an array)

 It gets raw entries and transforms the message part of the entry to a JSON format object.
-This method is ideal for getting all the log data, and after that you may want to filter entries with the filter utilities. **Getting entries results clearing the log content of the driver**, so you have to make all operation on entries data before getting log entries again.
+This method is ideal for getting all the log data, and after that you may want to filter entries with the filter utilities. **Getting entries clears the log content of the driver**, so you have to make all operation on entries data before getting log entries again.
 All the filters and matchers work on entries got by this method, but not on the raw entry data.

 #### matchAction ({entries, method?, urlPart?, refParams?}) : array of matched entries or false if no match